Tax Payment Plan Methods

 - Failing payment within that year, the Treasurer is required to proceed with a sale of the property through a public tender.

-Unofficial Results - 2013 Official Tax Sale
+Unofficial Results of the 2014 Tax Sale Tender

 For more Tax Information please contact the Tax Department at 905-318-5932